writon-xyz/writon/README.md

 </div>

-> **AI-powered text processor** with CLI and API interfaces for grammar correction, translation, and summarization.

-**Writon** transforms your text with AI while maintaining your intent and applying consistent case formatting.
-Clean, fast, and reliable - available as both a command-line tool and a web API.
+> **Writon** is an AI-powered text processor that transforms your text while maintaining your intent and applying consistent case formatting.
+Clean, fast, and reliable - available as both a command-line tool and a web API for grammar correction, translation, and summarization.

 ## 🌟 Live Demo